 Frequency domain mapping

-The 20 MHz PPDU contains one content channel in which the Common Block field and User Specific field are carried as shown in Figure 28-22 (HE-SIG-B content channel for a 20 MHz PPDU).
-The Common Block field contains the RU allocation signaling for RUs that occur within the 242-tone RU boundary.
+The 20 MHz PPDU contains one HE-SIG-B content channel in which the Common field and User Specific field are carried as shown in Figure 28-22 (HE-SIG-B content channel for a 20 MHz PPDU).
+The Common field contains the RU allocation signaling for RUs that occur within the 242-tone RU boundary.